 The user can put the reset code received through email into the Forgot Password option to reset the password.
 AppLock will generate the MD5 of the reset code received form user and compare it with the previously received MD5 in the HTTP response and if they matches then the user is allowed to set a new AppLock Password.

 The vulnerability exist in the logical flow that AppLock's server does not validate the email parameter against a user.
 Attacker can do an MITM and tamper the email parameter with an email that he controls and steal the rest code.
 The fact that the communication is over HTTP makes MITM very easy and practical.
-To simulate the attack, I fired up a proxy that will tamper the email parameter on the fly whenever a request is made to http://applock.domobile.com/servlet/applockAjin Abraham is a Security Engineer with 7+ years of experience in Application Security including 4 years of Security Research.
-He is passionate on developing new and unique security tools.
-Some of his contributions to Hacker's arsenal include OWASP Xenotix XSS Exploit Framework, Mobile Security Framework (MobSF), Droid Application Fuzz Framework (DAFF), Xenotix xBOT, NodeJsScan etc to name a few.
-He has been invited to speak at multiple security conferences including ClubHack, Nullcon, OWASP AppSec Eu, OWASP AppSec AsiaPac, BlackHat Europe, Hackmiami, Confidence, BlackHat US, BlackHat Asia, ToorCon, Ground Zero Summit, Hack In Paris, Hack In the Box, c0c0n and PHDays.
+To simulate the attack, I fired up a proxy that will tamper the email parameter on the fly whenever a request is made to http://applock.domobile.com/servlet/applockAjin Abraham is a Security Engineer with 10+ years of experience in Application Security, Research and Engineering.
+He is passionate about building and maintaining open source security tools and communities.
+Some of his contributions to Hacker's arsenal include Mobile Security Framework (MobSF), nodejsscan, OWASP Xenotix, etc. Areas of interest include runtime security instrumentation, offensive security, web and mobile application security, code and architectural reviews, cloud-native runtime security, security tool development, security automation, breaking and fixing security products, reverse engineering, and exploit development.